-Melissa Ward is the Vice President of Clinical Services for Functional Pathways providing program development expertise and oversight of physical, occupational, and speech therapy services.
+Melissa Ward is the Vice President of Clinical Operations for Functional Pathways providing program development expertise and oversight of physical, occupational, and speech therapy services.
 Due to a special interest in working with residents living with dementia and their care partners, in May 2016, Melissa successfully completed the Teepa Snow Positive Approach to Care (PAC) trainer certification course.
 As a member of the IMPACT Act work group and Medical Services committee of the National Association in Support of Long Term Care (NASL), she has been instrumental in assisting Functional Pathways with the development of best practices for effective and efficient care delivery while helping clients navigate alternative payment initiatives.
 Her in-depth knowledge of therapy service delivery has been instrumental in guiding teams to maximize functional outcomes while fostering an environment of person-centered care.

 Prior to joining Functional Pathways, Melissa worked as a Clinical Coordinator helping to ensure companywide clinical documentation compliance and excellence in therapy service delivery for a multi-state contract rehab provider.
 She has also successfully held the position of Area Manager directly overseeing the daily operations for up to 12 facilities specializing in post-acute care.